Tennessee success in solar a start of supply chain

 That very basic description comes courtesy of Rhone Resch, president and CEO of the Solar Energy Industries Association, a national trade group for the solar industry.

-Some companies, such as Sharp Electronics, buy the polysilicon from a company like Wacker or Hemlock, process it - in Sharp's case the material is sent to Japan to be made into solar cells - and make the panels.
+Some companies, such as Sharp Electronics, buy the polysilicon from a company like Wacker or Hemlock, process it - in Sharp's case the material is sent to Japan to be made into solar cells - and, as states like Ohio increase panel production, make the panels.
 Sharp's solar panels are assembled in Memphis.
 As the industry develops, it's also becoming more fragmented, Resch says, with companies specializing in one or another component of the process.

 “There's two business models within the solar space, one in which a company is integrated… where they will handle all the various aspects of manufacturing,” Resch says.
-“And then what we've seen, and I think what we're going to continue to see, is greater specialization.”
+“And then what we've seen, and I think what we're going to continue to see, is greater specialization, including growth in thin-film cells across the value chain.”

-One example is Confluence Solar, a St. Louis-based startup specializing in monocrystalline technology, one of two processes used to make wafers for solar cells.
+One example is Confluence Solar, and while Oregon has embraced a giant solar factory approach elsewhere, the St. Louis-based startup specializes in monocrystalline technology, one of two processes used to make wafers for solar cells.

 The company, according to news reports, is considering Tennessee as a possible location for its manufacturing facility.
 Late last year, the Clinton City Council approved selling land to an unnamed solar manufacturer considering setting up a $400 million, 500-employee manufacturing facility.
 The company has not yet announced a decision on the site and a Confluence spokeswoman would not comment on the process.